Dana Keck BSIE 2017

 Last year, she was heavily involved in planning the IISE conference, which the group hosted on campus.

-“I like the idea of improving things that are already set, rather than designing new things to begin with,” she said.
+“I like the idea of improving things that are already set, rather than designing new things to begin with,” she says.
 "I think it's really interesting how reducing the manufacturing time of something by even a small amount can equal thousands of dollars saved."

 She hopes her career will lead her to a managerial role in manufacturing.